bankierubybank/PCMS/README.md

-# Private Cloud Management System - Core
+# Private Cloud Management System

 ### What is this
-PCMS is developing for get/set data in VMware private cloud environment.
+PCMS is web application for get/set data in VMware private cloud environment.

 ### Prerequisite
 PCMS requires [Vue.js], [PowerShell Core] version 6, [PowerCLI] version 11, [Node.js] version 11 and [node-powershell] to run.

+### PowerCLI Installation
-Run PowerShell with this command.
+Run PowerShell Core with this command.
 ```sh
 $ pwsh
 ```
-Install PowerCLI on PowerShell with this command
+Install PowerCLI on PowerShell Core with this command
 ```sh
 $ Install-Module -Name VMware.PowerCLI
 ```